swetha23013979/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.
-2.
-3.
-4.
+1.Import the standard Libraries.
+2.Set variables for assigning dataset values.
+3.Import linear regression from sklearn.
+4.Assign the points for representing in the graph.
+5.Predict the regression for marks by using the representation of the graph.
+6.Compare the graphs and hence we obtained the linear regression for the given datas.

 ## Program:
 ```
-Program to implement the simple linear regression model for predicting the marks scored.
 Developed by: Swetha D
 RegisterNumber:  212223040222
 import pandas as pd